If you cast resin into resin molds, you might be wondering if you need a resin mold release. I use one every time — and here’s why:

 It prolongs your mold life

 When using molds for resin, they will degrade over time.
-Continuous twisting can warp a plastic mold while silicone molds get microtears that wear out the mold faster.
+Twisting can warp a plastic mold while silicone molds get microtears that wear out the mold faster.
 Using a mold release means you don’t have to pull or twist on the mold as hard, which means your mold will last longer.

 What resin mold release do I use?

 I prefer our Ultralease mold release.
-It is specially designed for epoxy resin castings.
+It is designed for epoxy resin castings.
 I love that it applies lightly and evenly over my silicone and plastic molds.
 Resin castings slip out like butter — I mean buttah.

 What do you do if you are outside the U.S.?